Border Terrier Insurance

 Epilepsy

-Border terriers can suffer from epilepsy - a condition that some dogs can inherit.
-Seizures will usually start between six months and three years of age.
+Epilepsy and Paroxysmal Gluten Sensitive Dyskinesia (Spike's Disease) are neurological issues seen in Border Terriers.
 If your dog does have a seizure, it is important that you do what you can to prevent them from injuring themselves, but don’t try to control their mouth or tongue.
 However, with a timely diagnosis, lifelong medication will keep the condition under control.

 Heart problems

-Heart disease is the leading cause of death in older Border terriers.
+Heart disease is the leading cause of death in older Border Terriers.
 It is caused by a weakening of a heart valve and often goes hand in hand with a heart murmur.

 Not all dogs will show signs of having a heart murmur, but your vet will be able to pick up any potential symptoms during a routine check-up.
-Signs that your Border terrier may have a heart murmur include coughing, quickened breathing, collapsing and lethargy.
+Signs that your Border Terrier may have a heart murmur include coughing, quickened breathing, collapsing and lethargy.
 In order to improve your dog’s quality of life and lifespan, treatment may be required.
 Treatment options include surgery and/or medication.

 Hip dysplasia

 This is a condition that affects the development of the hip joint.
-As a Border terrier puppy gets older, abnormal growth can result in swelling, plain and arthritis.
+As a Border Terrier puppy gets older, abnormal growth can result in swelling, plain and arthritis.
 You may notice lameness in their legs or that they struggle to stand up after lying down.
 An X-ray can help diagnose this problem early on and surgery can help in severe cases.

 Progressive retinal atrophy (PRA)